Career Paths

 Mother Teresa: 1910—1997

 Mother Teresa, canonized as a saint in 2016, devoted her life to helping the poor in Kolkata, India.
 At 12, she decided to spread Christianity and later founded the Missionaries of Charity, aiding those in need worldwide.
-In 1979, she won the Nobel Peace Prize, dedicating the funds to the poor.
+In 1979, she won the Nobel Peace Prize, dedicating the funds to people living in poverty.

 Rosa Parks: 1913—2005

 On December 1, 1955 Rosa Parks boarded a bus that changed the course of the Civil Rights movement in America.
-When she refused to give up her seat in the ‘coloured’ section to a white person, she became the centre of a national movement and international icon of resistance.
+When she refused to give up her seat to a white person, she became the center of a national movement and international icon of resistance.

 Rosalind Franklin: 1920—1958